FTSE extends rally as Hammerson points to UK recovery

 "The diminution in the emerging market turmoil is probably the main driver, (and there is) a slight sense of risk-on," said Charles Stanley analyst Jeremy Batstone-Carr, referring to the outperformance of growth-sensitive stocks.

-So-called cyclical stocks in the basic materials, financial and energy sectors, which tend to rise with optimism over the economy, combined to add over 32 points to the index.
+So-called cyclical stocks in the basic materials, financial and energy sectors, which tend to rise with optimism over the economy, combined to add 34 points to the index.

 Strength in the miners helped the FTSE outperform the German DAX and French CAC, which traded roughly flat.